espocrm/documentation/administration/bpm-activities.md

 #### Using Report Panels

-You can utilize *Report Panels* feature for this.
-Create a list report, that shows all user tasks.
+You can utilize *Report Panels* feature to display process tasks on the record detail view.
+Create a list report that shows all user tasks (no filters).
 Then create a report panel (from administration) for needed entity type with this list report selected.

 #### Using created relationship